 - Mortgage rates– Rising mortgage rates may price would-be homebuyers out of the market, creating even more demand for rentals.

-With these numbers in mind, owning hard assets (such as real estate) right now is something on which many wise investors are focused.
-But there is one asset – your home – that is not just an investment but is an ESSENTIAL NEED.
+With these numbers in mind, owning hard assets (such as real estate) right now is something wise investors are focused on.
+Furthermore, when you buy a piece of real estate to live in, this asset becomes not just an investment but an ESSENTIAL NEED.
 We all need shelter.
-If you can combine an asset/investment with an essential need – one that has historically weathered inflationary times well – buying a home in the current low-interest-rate environment might make more sense than ever.
+If you can combine an asset/investment with an essential need – one that has historically weathered inflationary times well – buying a home even in the current interest rate environment might make more sense than ever.